 Building Your Subscriber List

 The process starts with gathering phone numbers of interested consumers.
+This can happen through website opt-in forms, in-store sign-ups, social media campaigns, QR codes, contests, and giveaways.
+For a step-by-step approach, see SMS Marketing List Building Guide.
 This can happen through:

 - Website opt-in forms